 Far from remaining as you are only applying to mixed marriages, Paul actually advocates singleness.
 According to Ciampa, Paul advocated celibacy and “indicated that he does not want anyone to seek to change their status but, rather, wants each to remain in the situation in which they already found themselves (vv 17, 20, 24, 26).

-Further supporting Paul’s focus on singleness, the present distress in 7:26 may translate as present necessity.
+Paul said in 7:26 that because of the present distress, everyone should remain the way they are.
 J. AYODEJI ADEWUYA stated it “seems better to understand the present necessity that Paul refers to as the proclamation of the gospel.
 This interpretation better coheres with verse 26 and verses 32–35.”
 Bachelorhood helped one focus on the Lord.

 Answers to the Rest and Divorce

 Maybe Paul didn’t differentiate between groups in 7:10-12.
 Perhaps he wasn’t addressing people, but answering the rest of the questions.
-Or, he wasn’t talking to the rest, but giving directions about them (idolatrous companions).
-He could refer to the unmarried.
+According to David Dungan, he wasn’t talking to the rest, but giving directions about them (idolatrous companions).
+Cornelius a Lapide believed Paul referred to those not joined in matrimony as the rest.
 Peter Tomson claimed it referenced informal marriages.
 Both believing and mixed unions were under Paul’s divorce prohibition.
 If an unbeliever left a formal marriage, Paul didn’t consider it ended.

 The saved spouse didn’t separate; the unbeliever broke the marital tie.
 As long as the unbeliever stayed, the arrangement compelled the believer.
-Bound in the perfect tense could show the unbeliever deserted the believer in the past, freeing the believer in the present.
+Bound in the perfect tense could show the unbeliever deserted the believer in the past, freeing the believer in the present, according to Kostenberger and Jones.
 Or, it could mean the believer had never been enslaved.
 The Greek word for bound translates as enslaved.
 Mark Taylor mentioned Paul contrasted slavery and marriage in 7: 22-23.
 He said Paul may mean the believer can serve the Lord liberated and without distraction.

 People often discard 1 Corinthians 7:12-14 in regards to whether a believer can marry an unbeliever.
 Instead, they give the unequally yoked passage, which doesn’t mention marriage, precedence.
 However, remain as you are doesn’t mean if you already married an unbeliever, don’t divorce.
 Rather, it might have been encouraging singleness to focus on the Lord.
 It spoke to all who already married, both Christian and mixed marriages.
 Paul didn’t explicitly condone exogamy only when marriage occurred first.
 Several additional factors must be taken into account, which I discuss in the next article in this mini-series.